Epson

 6. Carry out a factory restart

-If none of the above recommended solutions work, a printer factory reset may occasionally be able to repair persistent issues.
+If none of the recommended solutions resolve the problem, performing a factory reset may help fix persistent printer issues.
 However, as it would erase any personalized settings you have set up, this should only be used as a last resort.

 In order to reset the printer: